revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 ---

-3. What is the life cycle of a thread?
+3.What is the life cycle of a thread?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)